zkSNARKs through the lens of the cypherpunks

 As it turns out, there are two types of zkps:

 - Interactive (as in our example); and

-Interactive zkps require a prover and a verifier to work together (the verifier requests to see the ID, the prover chooses whether to do so, and the verifier verifies).
+Interactive zero-knowledge proofs require a prover and a verifier to work together (the verifier requests to see the ID, the prover chooses whether to do so, and the verifier verifies).